chathamabate/SDSubmission/README.md

   required a backend server.
 Ultimately, I decided to use vanilla `CSS`.
 Given more time, I would like to solve this problem.
 * The UI has two components: one for running queries, and one for uploading data.
-* As of now, the frontend always targets `localhost`.

 #### Build and Run
 ```bash